Home » Recipes » Main Dish » Chicken » Roasted Citrus Chicken

 Orange juice is being squeezed on top of the seasoned chicken.

-Stuff it: Insert the remaining lemon slices, orange slices, parsley and rosemary into the cavity of the chicken.
+• Stuff it: Insert the remaining lemon slices, orange slices, parsley, and rosemary into the cavity of the chicken.
 These are the aromatics that will help flavor your chicken.
-If you have extra space in side your bird, a roughly chopped onion or garlic cloves are always great added aromatics as well.
+If you have extra space inside your bird, roughly chopped onion or garlic cloves are always great added aromatics as well.

-• Temperature: ALWAYS use a thermometer to watch the temperature of chicken as you roast it, especially if it’s a whole chicken like this.
+• Temperature: ALWAYS use a thermometer to watch the temperature of chicken as you roast it (see above), especially if it’s a whole chicken like this.
 The meat needs to reach 165°F before it’s safe to serve, any higher than that and you will wind up with dried out chicken.

 • Gravy: The juice/gravy that gathers at the bottom of the baking dish is absolutely mouthwatering.
 We like to pour it onto the chicken right before serving for some added flavor!
 You can also thicken it with flour to create a homemade chicken gravy.